 Keep in mind, it’s also possible to switch from one Medicare Advantage Plan to another during AEP.
-The best part about this is when you enroll in another plan, you are automatically removed from your old plan.
+The best part about this is when you enroll in another plan you are automatically removed from your old plan.
 This also applies if you enroll in a Part D prescription plan in place of a Medicare Advantage plan that comes with a prescription coverage.
-You will, in turn, automatically be removed from from you prescription drug plan under Medicare Advantage.
+You will, in turn, automatically be removed from your prescription drug plan under Medicare Advantage.

 Important Factors to Keep In Mind

 The Medicare Advantage Disenrollment Period is specifically for those that decide to go back to a regular Medicare plan.
 This means that those interested in making changes to their current Medicare Advantage plan are not permitted to, nor are they allowed to buy a brand new Medicare Advantage plan in the place of Medicare.
 The following are important points to keep in mind when considering to disenroll:

 > If your current MA plan includes prescription drug coverage, you do have the choice to enroll in a Medicare Part D prescription drug plan.

 > If you are disenrolling from you MA plan and it does not cover prescription drugs, you do need to submit a request directly to that health insurance plan for it to be cancelled.
 Doing so will make you eligible for a special enrollment period, allowing you to purchase a Medicare Part D drug plan.

 > If you disenroll during AEP, your plan becomes effective January 1 of the next year.
 During this time, your previous plan is still in effect.

 > If you disenroll during the Medicare Advantage Disenrollment period, your plan becomes effective the 1st of the following month.